ArNeo-VR/EDVA/README.md

 # NOTE !! plug-n-pray, it needs some work to get it going!!
 Some applications and third party plugins are required and need to be installed manualy.

+# EDVA Profile notes

+### Hangar variable
+Using 'enter hangar', 'return to surface' in the hangar is dependent on a variable 'hangar' This variable gets set by the same command, if not set correctly it won't execute.
+Some other commands also use this variable.
+Setting the variable manualy by 'Set hangar true' correct that.

 # Voice Attack
 Voice-activated control for your PC games and apps.
 More information go here [VoiceAttack.com](https://Voiceattack.com)